Firstset/bouns-bot/README.md

 ## Development

-- The bot polls every 5 minutes to save RPC credits
+- The bot monitors the auction contract to detect new Bouns
+- Smart polling adjusts frequency based on auction end times
 - SVG images are converted to PNG using cairosvg
 - Error handling ensures the bot continues running despite temporary failures
-- No persistent storage - restarts will skip existing tokens
+- No persistent storage - restarts will pick up from current auction state

 ## License